bitcoin-resources/bitcoin-resources.github.io/index.md

 ## Books

 Books about Bitcoin which can be read by anyone, no special background knowledge or education required.
-As mentioned above, I consider [The Bitcoin Standard][the-bitcoin-standard] required reading for anyone interested in Bitcoin.
+As mentioned above, [The Bitcoin Standard][the-bitcoin-standard] is required reading for anyone interested in Bitcoin.

 {% include books.html category='non-technical' %}